 For many Canadians, the Victoria Day holiday weekend is the time to start thinking about summer.
 Bonus: It’s a day off school!
-But why do we celebrate the birthday of Queen Victoria, who died nearly 115 years ago?
+But why do we celebrate the birthday of Queen Victoria, who died over 120 years ago?

 Until 1956, the birthday of the monarch—that’s the king or queen—of Great Britain was also celebrated in Canada, sometimes on his or her own birthday, sometimes around that time and sometimes on Victoria Day.